 Short Form Power of Attorney

 The short form POA is just that – a short form.
 It’s very basic and includes a designation of the Power of attorney over certain financial matters.
 Such as real property, banks, retirement accounts, etc. But in very broad terms and without a detailed description of what kind of power you are actually handing over.

 It also can include a designation of a conservator.
 If you ever come to the point where you need to be conserved.
 The probate court will consider whoever you named in your POA first, before considering any other options.

 Essentially this is the long and detailed version of a Power of Attorney.
 And we all know that when it comes to legal matters, details are very important.

-This POA document will have everything the short form POA has, but in greater detail, and listing additional powers based on your specific needs.
-For example, powers over digital assets are not automatically covered in the short form power of attorney, they have to be added manually.
+This POA document will have everything the short-form POA has.
+Except in greater detail, and listing additional powers based on your specific needs.
+For example, powers over digital assets are not automatically covered in the short form power of attorney.
+Those powers have to be added manually.

 Every household is unique and requires different permissions, so it’s always best to go over every detail with an attorney.
 Especially since you are handing over the financial power of your estate to someone else.

 Can a Power of Attorney Created In Another State, Be Used In Connecticut?